Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 ![Create Key Vault](../../assets/images/apim-security-key-vault-2.png)

-Select the principal and search for the name of your API Management instance
+Select the principal and search for the name of your Azure API Management instance

 ![Create Key Vault](../../assets/images/apim-security-key-vault-3.png)